blish-hud/Blish-HUD/README.md

 Place graphics into the new "ref" folder found in the project directory.
 When Blish HUD builds, it will auto build a ref.dat and include it in the output directory for you.

 ## Contributing
 Pull requests are welcome.
-You are encouraged to join the discussion in the [Blish HUD #development_discussion Discord channel](https://discord.gg/nGbd3kU).
+You are encouraged to join the discussion in the [Blish HUD #dev_discussion Discord channel](https://discord.gg/nGbd3kU).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)